 At the heart of Detroit’s Civic Center, towering over Hart Plaza, Woodward Avenue and the Detroit River stands One Woodward, one of Detroit’s most celebrated mid-century modern structures.

 The building was commissioned in 1958 by the Michigan Consolidated Gas Company Building.
 Detroit architect Minoru Yamasaki designed the skyscraper in association with the firm Smith, Hinchman & Grylls.
-The building would open in 1963 and marked a first for Yamasaki, who had never designed a skyscraper before.
+The building would open March 18, 1963, and marked a first for Yamasaki, who had never designed a skyscraper before.
 The building incorporates a pre-cast concrete exterior, narrow windows, Gothic arches, decorative tracery and sculptural gardens that later became the architect’s signature motifs.
 It has been called the fore-runner to Yamasaki's renowned World Trade Center in New York.

 Located on the northwest corner of Woodward and Jefferson avenues, the 430-foot, 32-story skyscraper sits on a square platform with concrete entrance staircases on all but the west side.
 On the west elevation, along Larned Street, a parking ramp leads to an underground garage.
 On the east elevation, along Jefferson Avenue, a small lawn with raised gardens, a fountain and a sculpture create a welcoming extension from Hart Plaza and draw attention to the building’s main entrance.